Trinamool Congress: Party symbols and slogans

 The party name and election symbol represents 'grassroots'– the name contains the Bengali word trinamool, which literally means grassroots, and the symbol is a sapling emerging from the ground.
 The symbol is known as Jora Ghas Phul (Bengali: grass and flower; two flowers with grass).
 The usage of "All India" in the party name represents the rejection of "elitist" Indian National Congress from which it broke apart from.

 Ma Mati Manush (মা মাটি মানুষ) was primarily a slogan, coined by Mamata Banerjee.
 The term is literally translated as "Mother, Motherland and People".
-The slogan became very popular in West Bengal at the time of the 2011 assembly election.
+The slogan was used in West Bengal at the time of the 2011 assembly election.
 Mamata Banerjee wrote a Bengali book with the same title.
 A song was also recorded with the same title.

 The slogan Joy Bangla is also officially used by Mamata Banerjee and by her party Trinamool Congress as part of attempt to create a territorial and ethnolinguistic identity for Bengalis in India.
 It is used in particular, as a closing remark for political speeches.

 In the 2021 assembly election, the party used a song "Khela Hobe" across the state.
 The song was penned by Debangshu Bhattacharya, a party youth wing member.
 The "Khela Hobe" term has been used across India by several opposition parties and to catalyse the movements against the establishment on multiple issues throughout the nation.

+Frontal organisations

+Trinamool Students Union

+Trinamool Chhatra Parishad (abbreviated TMCP, WBTMCP or West Bengal Trinamool Chhatra Parishad) popularly known as or "TMCP" is the student wing of the Congress.
+As of 2026 the president is Priyanka Adhikari.
+Notable student leaders have included Abhishek Banerjee, General Secretary AITC.